BenedyktT/gastroCalculator/README.md

 ## Cool things about it

 1. It creates local database in test enviroment instead of making real db calls
-2. Have unit tests as well as integration tests of endpoints
+1. Have unit tests as well as integration tests of endpoints
-3. It works with cool API Edamam which uses language processing to recognize and calculate nutrition values
+1. It works with cool API Edamam which uses language processing to recognize and calculate nutrition values
+1. State mangament is well organised, every action is dispatched trough function, not directly in component, so front end part is easy to scale

 ## Sad things